ArcPh1r3/Hunk/Release/README.md

 ## Known Issues
 - Most item displays are missing
 - Ally projectiles trigger perfect dodges; haven't decided if this is worth keeping as a mechanic yet
+- Extended Magazine (LE 5) does not have an icon or model yet
+- Lore accurate Weskah config does not seem to be working

 ___

 ## Changelog

+`1.2.0`
+- Added Ancient Scepter upgrade!!
+- Utility upgrade: Uroboros - Dodges now give full iframes, quicker movement, allow counterattacks without a Perfect Dodge and gain an extra charge
+- ^in the future it'll have unique melee attacks but this is all for now
+- Made Perfect Dodges more consistent against Beetle Guards and Parents
+- Melee ammo drop rate is now doubled on Sacrifice
+- Laser Sight (LE 5) now boosts the headshot bonus from 25% to 50%
+- Added gun attachment: Extended Magazine (LE 5) - Boosts mag size to 60 and increases ammo on pickup from 32 to 90
+- Added skin: Minecraft
+- Fixed more counter animation issues
+- Fixed Gun Stock no longer appearing at all due to the previous fix; all works as intended now
+- Fixed rare issue where an infected enemy could die without spawning the bug
+- Fixed Commencement intro dialogue replaying if HUNK died and respawned
+- Fixed redundant weapon cases spawning while running Looming Dread in singleplayer
+- Fixed infection passive sound being way too loud

 `1.1.6`
 - Added new skin: Mastermind
 - Fixed Gun Stock being able to spawn more than once
+- Fixed neck snap animation bug for real

 `1.1.5`
 - Added new passive: Hustle - HUNK's sprint now increases in speed over time up to a cap (it's not listed in the loadout yet)